GoogleChrome/web-vitals/README.md

     metric_id: id, // Needed to aggregate events.
     metric_value: value, // Optional.
     metric_delta: delta, // Optional.

+    // Override the page location as metrics can be reported late for soft navs
+    page_location: navigationURL,

     // OPTIONAL: any additional params or debug info here.
     // See: https://web.dev/articles/debug-performance-in-the-field